 - Mix all the ingredients together and plate.

-The Cava that is suggested to pair with this earthy and savory salad is clean and a refreshing Champagne alternative.
-Do not be surprised if your guests have more than one glass of this.
-Castellar Cava Brut from Catalonia, Spain
+The Cava that is suggested to pair with this earthy and savory salad is jumpy and lively, with pleasant, slightly sweet apple and peach flavors and a crisp finish.
+It shows good refinement, ample layering of flavors and a spot of minerality.
+Do not be surprised if your guests have more than one glass of this Montsarra Cava Brut NV, from Catalonia, Spain.

 Second Course and Wine Pairing: Cream of Mushroom Soup